nilor-corp/zenerator/README.md

     cd zenerator
     python -m pip install --no-cache-dir -r requirements.txt
     ```
-3. Then run Zenerator to install the last remaining TensorRT dependencies by entering the following:
+3. Then run **Zenerator** to install the last remaining TensorRT dependencies by entering the following:
     ```console
     gradio app.py
     ```

-Congratulations, you are finished installing Zenerator!
+Congratulations, you are finished installing **Zenerator**!

 ### Directory Structure
-* If you have installed Zenerator correctly, your directory structure should look like this:
+* If you have installed **Zenerator** correctly, your directory structure should look like this:
     ```
     nilor-corp
     ├── ComfyUI